jnaidu/Developer-Portal-Solution-Center-GitBook/solution_center_roles/solution_center_solution_administrator_role.md

 3. Click the **Instances** tab.
 A list of all the instances for your solution will be displayed.
 4. Click **Add Instance**.
 5. Provide a friendly instance name in the field **Instance Name**.
-6. Pick a configuration type from the available configuration options.
+6. Pick an instance type from the available configuration options.
+You have the ability to create multiple development and pre-production instances, however, you can only create one production instance.
 7. Provide an instance alias name in the field **Alias**.
+8. You can either create a new realm or choose from existing realms.
+If you choose an existing realm, the instance portal, identity APIs, ID Provision, and ID Broker will be configured to run against your selected realm.
 8. Click the **Add Instance** button.
 9. The instance creation does the following background work to set up the instance:
     1. Create Realm